Black Lagoon (TV series): Release

-The series, which adapted eight story arcs from the original manga, was produced by Madhouse, Geneon Entertainment and Shogakukan and directed and written by Katabuchi, with Masanori Shino designing the characters.
-The series was broadcast for twelve episodes on Chiba TV (and on other fifteen terrestrial stations) from April 9 to June 25, 2006.
-A second season, Black Lagoon: The Second Barrage, consisting of twelve more episodes, ran for the first time on Sendai Television from October 3 to December 19, 2006.
+The series, which adapted eight story arcs from the original manga, was animated by Madhouse and produced by Geneon Entertainment, Shogakukan and Geneon USA.
+It was directed and written by Sunao Katabuchi, with Masanori Shino designing the characters.
+The series premiered for twelve episodes on Chiba TV from April 9 to June 25, 2006.
+A second season, subtitled The Second Barrage, premiered on Sendai Television from October 3 to December 19, 2006.
+Like the previous season, it too contained twelve episodes.
+Around a dozen additional terrestrial stations followed shortly thereafter for both seasons, including but not limited to Tokyo MX and KBC.

 The first season was released on six DVDs, each containing two episodes, from July 26 to December 27, 2006.
 The second season mirrored this, being released from January 31 to July 27, 2007.
-Both seasons were re-released on a total of eight Blu-ray Disc sets: the first season was released on four sets from December 23, 2009, to February 10, 2010; the second season was released on four sets from February 24 to March 25, 2010.
-The Blu-ray Disc releases of both seasons included seven short comical omake specials produced from 2009 to 2010.
+Both seasons were re-released on a total of eight Blu-ray disc sets: the first season was released on four sets from December 23, 2009, to February 10, 2010; the second season was released on four sets from February 24 to March 25, 2010.
+The Blu-ray disc releases of both seasons included seven short comical omake specials produced from 2009 to 2010.

 A five-episode original video animation (OVA), titled Black Lagoon: Roberta's Blood Trail, which covered the El Baile de la Muerte arc of the manga, was released from July 17, 2010, to June 22, 2011.